 Better Sleep Month 2017.
 31 Tips to Celebrate.

 May is Better Sleep Month.
 Who doesn’t love a good night’s sleep?
 (Well, small children but they can’t read this.)
 We’ll be publishing a tip a day for the entire month of May.
 Each tip is to help you sleep better through minor changes to your daily life.
-So come back daily to sleep better … not just this month, but year-round.
+So come back daily to sleep better … not just during Better Sleep Month, but year-round.

 Better Sleep Month Tips